 How to improve your credit score

 If you’re planning on applying for a personal loan, prepare to have your credit history placed under the microscope.
-This information is incredibly important to lenders, so if you want to get in their good books, you need to make sure your credit score is first-rate.
+This information is incredibly important to lenders, and if you want to get in their good books you need to make sure your credit score is first-rate.

-But if your credit history has been less than spectacular, don’t fret.
-There are a few things you can do to clean up your profile and put you back in good financial standing.
+If your credit history has been less than spectacular, however, don’t fret.
+There are a few things you can do to clean up your profile and get you back in good financial standing.

 Follow these tips and before long you’ll be able to snag a personal loan to finish that kitchen reno or go on that whirlwind holiday.

 1. Get a copy of your credit report

 The first thing you want to do is get a copy of your credit report.
 In Australia, there are a number of credit reporting bodies you can contact to do this, but the main ones are Equifax, Experian and CheckYourCredit.